-College of Health Professions University of Arkansas for Medical Sciences 4301 West Markham Street, #619 Little Rock, AR 72205 Telephone: (501) 686-5730
+College of Health Professions University of Arkansas for Medical Sciences 4301 West Markham Street, #619 Little Rock, AR 72205 Telephone: (501) 686-5730 Email: CHPWelcomeCenter@uams.edu

 The ophthalmic medical technology program is a full-time, day program with one cohort of four students beginning each fall semester.
 The 24 months program consists of four fall/spring semesters and two summer semesters.
+The curriculum consists of 51 semester credits of prerequisite course work and 69 credits in the ophthalmic medical technology curriculum for a total of 120 credits.
+The program awards a Bachelor of Science in Ophthalmic Medical Technology.